 The sheer speed and power of the new generation of crossbows are in a category by themselves when compared to regular archery equipment.
 Pinpoint accuracy and not having to worry about pulling a bow back when a deer is in close are advantageous.
 Most crossbows use scopes as sights which helps to accommodate youth hunters.
 Crossbows combined with an adjustable tripod make a deadly accurate combination that brings consistent patterns at longer distances obtainable.
 You can have zero knowledge of regular archery equipment and be very proficient with little practice required with modern crossbows.

-However, crossbows do have there “drawbacks”.
+However, crossbows do have their “drawbacks”.
 Crossbows are generally heavier and more cumbersome to carry.
 (Not to mention most crossbow hard cases take up 1/2 a truck bed!)
-A hunter has to be mindful of the space around the crossbow when he’s pulling the trigger, being sure not to interfere with the bows limbs during the shot process.
-That means you can not use a tree or corner of a box blind to steady your aim as you can do with a gun.
-The reloading process is exactly that; a process.
-You can pretty much forget about getting another quick shot off, especially if your hunting out of a treestand!
-At the end of each unsuccessful hunt you have to discharge the crossbow, which requires you to have a target and an extra regular tipped bolt.
+A hunter has to be mindful of the space around the crossbow when he’s pulling the trigger, being sure not to interfere with the bow’s limbs during the shot process.
+That means you cannot use a tree or corner of a box blind to steady your aim as you can do with a gun.
+The reloading process is exactly that, a process.
+You can pretty much forget about getting another quick shot off, especially if you’re hunting out of a treestand!
+At the end of each unsuccessful hunt, you have to discharge the crossbow, which requires you to have a target and an extra regular tipped bolt.
 Or you can simply shoot a discharge bolt into the ground, as long as the ground isn’t frozen!

 The Illinois Crossbow Effect?